apache/incubator-kie-kogito-docs/CONTRIBUTING.md

 ## Generating Release Notes for Serverless Workflow

-1. You can retrieve all changes in the release page of each repository of the project:
+1. You can retrieve all changes on the release page of each repository of the project:

    - https://github.com/kiegroup/kogito-runtimes/releases/tag/{version}
    - https://github.com/kiegroup/kogito-apps/releases/tag/{version}